Program recognizes leading exhibitors and suppliers driving progress in the baking industry.

 Pneumatic conveying.
 HaF Equipment has solutions for ash handling: vacuum conveying, pressure conveying and mechanical conveying.
 Each conveying method can be achieved using a variety of products that we can customize to a specific need; even those that are dependent on conveying distance, ash loading, and temperature profiles.

-HaF Equipment is here to assist you with technology and air pollution control equipment solutions that will help you with your manufacturing while lessening the burden on the environment.
+Summary: HaF Equipment is here to assist you with air pollution control technologies and equipment solutions that will help you with your manufacturing while lessening the burden on the environment.
 Contact a HaF account manager today to see what air pollution strategies we can provide you.

 CONTACT US today to discuss your material handling equipment needs.